cbarber1984/summer_countdown/README.md

 ## An HTML page with a JavaScript countdown to student dismissal and CSS styling.

 - I wanted to create this page as a fun way to practice HTML, JavaScript, and CSS.
 The end of the school year is always a busy and exciting time with multiple overlapping dealines.
 I wanted a countdown to student dismissal to display on the projector to encourage students to look forward to summer break.
 - This project helped me understand the CSS concepts necessary to center divs and text.
-I also practiced using a color pallet to style my page.
+I also practiced using a color pallette to style my page.

    ![screenshot of page](assets/images/screenshot.png)